gkrstulovic/WavKinS.jl/docs/src/quick_start/installation.md

 ## Installing WavkinS

-To install WavKinS open `Julia` in project mode.
+To install WavKinS.jl open `Julia` in project mode.
 From the `WavKinS` folder type:

 ```bash
 > julia --project